harfang3d/game-astrolander-cesi-nanterre/README.md

 ## CESI x HARFANG Workshop

 Astro-Lander is a game prototype co-created during a 1-day workshop between [CESI Nanterre](https://paris.cesi.fr/) & [Harfang 3D](https://www.harfang3d.com).
 The game relies on realtime physics to challenge the player on their skills to counterbalance gravity and inertia.<br>
-Astro-Lander is implemented in [Python](https://www.python.org/) :snake:
+Astro-Lander is implemented in [Python](https://www.python.org/) :snake:<br>

+Astro-Lander can be played:
+- on a PC (desktop/laptop) using the keyboard
+- in VR, using any SteamVR-compatible heaset and the controllers The gameplay remains in 2D, the display being in 3D or VR.

 ![gameplay](img/gameplay_000_web.gif)